 The uniqueness of Trollpikken lies in its shape.
 It has a characteristical form, one reminiscent of an elephant trunk or a banana, sticking out of the face of the cliff for a length of 12 meters (39 ft).
 The name “Trollpikken” literally means “Troll’s Spike”, and the place became famous in local media when the tip of Trollpikken was destroyed by vandalism.
 Later on, locals collected money and reerected the broken formation.

-By Inessa & Natalie from Through a Travel Lens
+Explored by Inessa & Natalie of Through a Travel Lens

-Located in the western part of Ukraine, Lviv is one of the most under-the-radar cities in Eastern Europe.
+Located in the western part of Ukraine, Lviv is one of the most interesting secret travel destinations in Europe.
 And it really shouldn’t be.
 Everyone who comes here falls in love with its breathtaking mix of over 100 temples of all confessions and epochs, as well as with its Old Town.
 It’s also currently a thriving scene for lots of themed cafes and artisan shops.